-Now, there’s blockbuster information that’s bound to raise eyebrows at the Federal Department of Justice, the department that will be looking at this case: someone has since confessed to the murder — and it’s not the man behind bars.
+And now comes blockbuster information that’s bound to raise eyebrows at the Department of Justice, the federal department that will be looking at this case.
+According to injury lawyer Marilyn Burns, someone else has since fessed up to the murder — and it’s not the guy behind bars.

 - A Search of the White Residence

 - Media Coverage

 - Well, He ‘Looked’ Guilty …